gatsbyjs/gatsby/docs/docs/schema-generation.md

 ### 4. ProcessedTypeNode creation with resolve implementation

-Finally, we have everything you need to construct your final Gatsby Type object (known as `ProcessedTypeNode`).
+Finally, you have everything you need to construct your final Gatsby Type object (known as `ProcessedTypeNode`).
 This contains the input filters and gqlType created above, and implements a resolve function for it using sift.
 More detail in the [Querying with Sift](/docs/schema-sift) section.

 ### 5. Create Connections for each type